Hazem El Masri

 El Masri is a self-identified devout Muslim.
 He is widely respected for his community work with young people, winning the NRL's Ken Stephen Award in 2002.
 The award recognises players who contribute to the betterment of their community away from rugby league.

-El Masri, widely regarded as the greatest goalkicker ever seen on a rugby league field, scored the second most points (2,418) by any player in NRL history.
+El Masri, widely regarded as one of the greatest goalkickers ever seen on a rugby league field, scored the second most points (2,418) by any player in NRL history.

 Background

 El Masri was born in Tripoli, Lebanon on 1 April 1976 to ethnic Lebanese parents, Khaled and Amal.
 He emigrated to Australia with his family from there in 1988 when he was 11 years old.
 He began playing soccer at an early age but during his senior years in high school switched to rugby league, joining a local club, the Enfield Federals.
 While playing for Belmore Boys High School in 1994, El Masri was spotted by Canterbury-Bankstown Bulldogs development officers and was invited to trials for their Jersey Flegg side.
 The following year he was elevated to the President's Cup squad.